 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Most of the time I’ll just throw brats on the grill.
 They’re incredibly easy to cook over direct heat and you can have a tasty no fuss meal ready to go in minutes.
-But, if I have a little more time on my hands I’ll typically go for smoked bratwurst – that is, bratwurst cooked on my smoker.
-It’s just as easy as grilling, but just takes a little more time to cook low and slow.
+But, if I have a little more time on my hands I’ll typically go for smoked bratwurst – flavored and cooked low and slow on a smoker.
+It’s just as easy as grilling, but just takes a little more time for the food to finish cooking.

 The results though, are out of this world.
 Each bite has an extra layer of smokey flavor and complexity, and after tasting smoked brats I promise you’ll want to come back for more.